ycpcs/fys100-fall2015/labs/lab02.md

 > <a href="img/citylights-loop8.png"><img style="width: 200px; height: 150px;" src="img/citylights-loop8.png"></a>

 By simply changing the loop condition, we changed how many buildings to draw!

+Here is the complete program using a loop to draw buildings: [CityLightsLoop.pde](https://github.com/ycpcs/fys100-fall2015/blob/gh-pages/examples/CityLightsLoop.pde)